Tanish-pat/vr_project/README.md

 6. ***run the gem.py*** to create the vqa_dataset.

-For team member 1 (first third of dataset) python gem.py --partition 1 --check-main 0
+For team member 1 (first third of dataset)
+- python gem.py --partition 1 --check-main 0 --limit 50000

-For team member 2 (second third of dataset) python gem.py --partition 2 --check-main 0
+For team member 2 (second third of dataset)
+- python gem.py --partition 2 --check-main 0 --limit 50000

-For team member 3 (final third of dataset) python gem.py --partition 3 --check-main 0
+For team member 3 (final third of dataset)
+- python gem.py --partition 3 --check-main 0 --limit 50000

 Options

-limit is optional. reset might not be needed.
+generates for 1000 images by default.
+Use limits argument for more. reset might not be needed.
 - --partition (1, 2, or 3): Which section of the dataset to process
 - --check-main (0 or 1): Whether to check for main_image_id (0=no, 1=yes)
 - --limit (number): Maximum images to process in a single run
 - --reset: Start from beginning of partition (ignores saved progress)

-1. and let it run
-2. prompt dekh lena gem.py file mein